On the Riviera: Plot

-At the Côte d'Azur nightclub in Monte Carlo, American entertainer Jack Martin (Danny Kaye) is a hit with his singing, dancing and impressions.
-One night, everyone in the club flocks to a television to watch famed aviator Captain Henri Duran (also Kaye) land in Nice, concluding a record-breaking round-the-world flight.
-Jack's partner—and girlfriend—Colette (Corinne Calvet) reminds him to put on his glasses, and they agree that Duran looks like Jack.
-Bored, Gapeaux (Sig Ruman) insists that Jack make his act “sensational”, or else.
+At the Côte d'Azur nightclub in Monte Carlo, American entertainer Jack Martin is a hit with his singing, dancing and impressions.
+One night, everyone in the club flocks to a television to watch famed aviator Captain Henri Duran land in Nice, concluding a record-breaking round-the-world flight.
+Jack's partner—and girlfriend—Colette reminds him to put on his glasses, and they agree that Duran looks like Jack.
+Bored, Gapeaux insists that Jack make his act "sensational", or else.

 Jack paints a mustache on his lip, looks in the mirror and smiles.